NastyEthan/PythonServe/examCorrections.md

 ## Corrections
 This was actually a very tricky problem I probably would've missed even if I was careful.
 Choice A is the best because we don't need GPA above 3.5 or not, but we need GPAs from each student and who are athletes.
 A fits this criteria the best.

+# Exam 3
+## Question 15
+### Which of the following is a true statement about program documentation?
+* Program documentation should not be changed after it is first written.
+* Program documentation is only needed for programs in development; it is not needed after a program is completed.
+* Program documentation is useful when programmers collaborate but not when a programmer works individually on a project.
+* Program documentation is useful during initial program development and also when modifications are made to existing programs.

+## Corrections
+This question was tricky, but if I looked at all of the answer options more closely I would've found that D was a better choice than B, since documentation is needed after the program is finished

+## Question
+###

+## Corrections

+## Question
+###

+## Corrections

+## Question
+###

+## Corrections

+## Question
+###

+## Corrections